rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/HelpContentSnippetsFilterInput.md

   - Datasource.
 - categories: list of System.Strings
   - List of categories to filter by.
+- url: System.String
+  - URL to filter by.
 - productDocumentationTypes: list of ProductDocumentationTypes
   - List of product documentation types to filter by.